BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/04_general_openshift_components_and_tasks/index.md

   - Deploying a new version of an app is often as simple as updating the image version tag in the deployment config
     - This can be used to change to any version, new or old, of an image
   - From CLI:
-    - Running `oc rollout latest [deployment config name]` will deploy the latest versoin
+    - Running `oc rollout latest [deployment config name]` will deploy the latest version
     - Running `oc rollback  [deployment config name]` will roll back to the latest functional version

 Note: